I warned Madison last week about today.

 I love that girl.
 Quick with the wit.
 First, sometimes, in fact.
 Being first has its advantages.
 Being second and third in the sisterhood line behind a big sis like Madison?
 There are huge advantages to that, too.

 With age comes great responsibility?
 Relative age, anyway.
 My eldest daughter taught her sisters so much she might not even realize!
-I’s just being in position of automatic authority.
+I’m just being in a position of automatic authority.
 They’re so much better for it.

 Sometimes, the little two aren’t hyper-appreciative.
 Sometimes, the little two gang up on the big one.
 Imagine two allosauruses jumping a T-rex.

 They’re brutal, sometimes.
-Elise might wear the biggest cleats in the house, but, like that full-grown golden lab who thinks she’s still a lap dog, Elise remains at her core an under-6, kindergarten sweetheart.
+Madison might wear the biggest cleats in the house, but, like that full-grown golden lab who thinks she’s still a lap dog, Madison remains at her core an under-6, kindergarten sweetheart.

 This puts her at a disadvantage – a tender heart among two coyotes she helped to rear.

-Here are five gifts, Elise, you’ve bestowed upon your sisters.
+Here are five gifts, Madison, you’ve bestowed upon your sisters.

-Had you never worn the ruby jersey of the mighty U6 Clear Creek Red Raptors, what would I even write about?
+Had you never worn the red jersey of the mighty U6 Clear Creek Red Raptors, what would I even write about?

-You forged through as a kindergarten pioneer, thriving and cutting and coloring from your first day in school, despite the tears (okay, they were mine.)
+You forged through as a kindergarten pioneer, thriving, cutting and coloring from your first day, despite the tears (okay, they were mine.)